EricDriussi/simple-design-patterns/src/behavioral/observer/README.md

 # TL;DR

-An object maintains a list of dependent objects (observers) and notifies them directly when needed.
+An object maintains a list of dependent objects (Observers) and notifies them directly when needed.

 # Usefulness